hns/ringo-xmpp/README.md

 To run the example script, you need an XMPP/Jabber server that supports [external components](http://xmpp.org/extensions/xep-0114.html).
-I recommend [Prosody](http://prosody.im/) server which is written in Lua, has few dependencies, is lightweight and easy to configure.
+I recommend [Prosody](http://prosody.im/) which is written in Lua, has few dependencies, is lightweight and easy to configure.

 If you have a local Prosody server running, add the following to its configuration file:

         component_ports = 5347

-        Component "test.localhost"
+        Component "echo.localhost"
-            component_secret = "foo"
+            component_secret = "secret"

 After restarting Prosody try running: